EXCLUSIVE-Boeing 2016 internal messages suggest employees may have misled FAA on 737 MAX - sources

 The FAA reiterated that it is "following a thorough process, not a prescribed timeline, for returning the Boeing 737 MAX to passenger service.
 The agency will lift the grounding order only after we have determined the aircraft is safe."

-Earlier this week, Southwest Airlines Co LUV.N delayed the return of the plane to its schedule until February.

-Separately, the U.S. Senate Commerce Committee confirmed it will question Muilenburg at an Oct.
+Separately, the U.S. Senate Commerce Committee confirmed it will question Boeing Chief Executive Dennis Muilenburg at an Oct.
 29 hearing, one day before a House of Representatives panel is scheduled to question him.

 Boeing shares fell 3.5% after the Reuters report, helping to drag down the Dow Jones industrial average .DJI to a session low.